joshuafcole/mdchangelog/README.md

 --overwrite overwrite CHANGELOG.md in place, instead of prepending (implies regenerate) --no-prologue disable prologue text
---no-orphan-issues ignore issues without a milestone --timeout <int> timeout value in ms for github requests (defaults to 10secs) --order-numeric order issues & milestones by number instead of last updated --remote <github/repo> override git config remote repo to pull issues from --stdout send output to stdout instead of writing to file (implies regenerate)
+--no-orphan-issues ignore issues without a milestone --timeout <int> timeout value in ms for github requests --order <order> order issues & milestones by one of [number,opened_at,updated_at,closed_at] --reverse reverse the order above
+--remote <github/repo> override git config remote repo to pull issues from --stdout send output to stdout instead of writing to file (implies regenerate)
 ```